 Classes will be scheduled on weekday evenings or weekends.
-Summer Term will be utilized for those who want to spread out more evenly their learning or take advantage of Summer Term to complete the programme in 2 years but it is not mandatory for students.
+Summer Term will be utilized for those who want to spread out more evenly their learning or take advantage of Summer Term to complete the programme within the normal duration of programme but it is not mandatory for students.